 There’s great snowshoeing in those north shore hills!
 At Mount Seymour, you can rent snowshoes or bring your own pair to hit the specially-marked trails in the provincial park.
 Go on your own or with a guided group (recommended) if you’re new.
 Snowshoeing is great exercise in the beautiful outdoors, with great views of the city on a clear, sunny day.
 It’s a great way to enjoy Family Day fun – outside.
 Remember to stay out of bounds of the ticketed ski resort area.

-Winter ziplining is way different from the summer version.
+Winter ziplining in Whistler is way different from the summer version.
 It can be cold, especially as you gain speed.
 So bundle up the kids and be sure to wear toques under those helmets.
-Whistler’s Superfly Ziplines is rip-roaring fun, where you can reach up to 100 km per hour.
+Whistler’s two zipline companies – Superfly and Ziptrek – offer rip-roaring fun, where you can reach up to 100 km per hour.
 Superfly runs the only backcountry, tandem zip lines in Whistler, in a stunning mountain setting.
-The braking system for each line absorbs the speed and force of the rider, who arrives at full speed.
-No need to brake on your own!
+The braking system for each line absorbs the speed and force of the rider, who arrives at full speed, so there’s no need to brake on your own.

 Get Back to Nature